symphonyoss/App-Integrations-Github/README.md

 In case the Integration Bridge can not access GitHub, webhooks will still work, but only usernames will be displayed on the events.

+## What formats and events it supports and what it produces
+As of the current version, one must set the WebHook Content type to application/json, as shown below:
 ![Selecting content type](src/docs/sample/sample_webhook_content_type.png)

-## What formats and events it supports and what it produces
 Every integration will receive a [message](#github-json-message-sent-check-it) sent in a specific format (depending on the system it ingests) and will usually convert it into an object called **MessageML** before it reaches the Symphony platform.

 The **MessageML** basically contains two structures: